Dropbox Cannot Sync Error Messages

 Solution 15.
 Turn off computer firewalls & antivirus software

-Firewalls or antivirus software (like Windows defender, McAfee, Kaspersky, ESET, etc.) may treat Dropbox as target and interfere it from accessing target files.
-Thus, temporary disable them or add Dropbox to their white lists will get Dropbox client resync the failed files.
+Firewalls or antivirus software (like Windows Defender, McAfee, Kaspersky, ESET, etc.) may treat Dropbox as a target and interfere with it from accessing target files.
+Thus, temporarily disabling them or adding Dropbox to their white lists will get the Dropbox client to resync the failed files.

 Solution 16.
 Sync to Dropbox with MultCloud

-If all above solutions can-t work in your situation to solve your “Dropbox can’t sync permission denied” issue, you can take this one as your last resort.
-MultCloud is a third party professional multiple cloud drives manager, which enables you sync files from local to online cloud by uploading.
-Besides, you can download files from cloud to local; create, delete, rename, cut, copy and share online files just like in Dropbox page.
+If all the above solutions can't work in your situation to solve your “Dropbox can’t sync permission denied” issue, you can take this one as your last resort.
+MultCloud is a third-party professional multiple cloud drives manager, that enables you to sync files from local to the online cloud by uploading.
+Besides, you can download files from cloud to local; create, delete, rename, cut, copy, and share online files just like on the Dropbox page.

 Most importantly, MultCloud’s main function is to enable you to directly transfer files from one Dropbox account to another without shifting among accounts, and without downloading files from source cloud to local and re-uploading from local to destination cloud.